milomarv/AutodartsMP3SoundboardServer/README.md

    ![AutoDarts MP3 Server](./images/autodarts_tools_json_import.png)

+      ❗ On Raspberry Pi (Chromium Browser) or on older versions of Chrome you may not be able to import the JSON files over the `Extension Storage`.
+In this case skipt to **Troubleshooting** seciton at the end of the `README.md`. ❗

 4. **Insert the JSON Content** 📤
    - Right-click on the value field of the `soundconfig` key and select `Edit value`.
    - You can now paste the content of the JSON file into the value field and press `Enter`.